GuillermoRegodon/rubygem-rpg-prompt/README.md

 ¡Billy the Warrior attacks Azog the white goblin!
 Press 'r' to enter a roll or any other key for a random roll.
 ```
-You may enter the roll in you prefer to roll real dice instead of getting random
+You may enter the roll if you prefer to roll real dice instead of getting random
 numbers from an unknown algorithm.
 Let us trust the random number generator to be
 a fair judge of the warriors destiny.
 ```